Darkvinx88/TvLauncher/README.md

 - **Manual Download Button** - Download covers for existing apps at any time
 - **Smart Auto-download Logic** - Automatically fetches images when adding apps
 - **Local Image Support** - Use your own custom images
+-
+## Video Wallpapers

+TV Launcher supports animated, streaming video wallpapers in the style of Projectivy Overflight.
+- **Source:** Videos are streamed from the official Projectivy Overflight JSON catalogue (a custom catalogue URL can also be set)
+- **No permanent download:** videos are streamed live, requires an active internet connection
+- **Configurable via dialog:** Settings → Video Wallpaper lets you set:
+  - Video quality (1080p, 1080p HDR, 4K, 4K HDR, or automatic/adaptive)
+  - Rotation interval (change video every N minutes)
+  - Mute/audio toggle
+  - Category filters (leave empty to include all categories)
+  - Custom catalogue URL, with a one-click "restore default" option
+  - Catalogue refresh and link validation, plus a "Test/Try video" button to preview instantly
+- **Vertical layout shift:** with video wallpapers enabled, the launcher carousel can be moved vertically to leave clean space for the video, similar to Projectivy Launcher on Android TV

 ### System Controls
 - **Settings Menu** Comprehensive configuration panel with: